waywardgeek/sonic/doc/index.md

 speech rate.
 The sonic library is a very simple ANSI C library that is designed to easily be integrated into streaming voice applications, like TTS back ends.

-The primary motivation behind Sonic is to enable the blind and visually impaired to improve their productivity with open source speech engines, like espeak.
+The primary motivation behind sonic is to enable the blind and visually impaired to improve their productivity with open source speech engines, like espeak.
 Sonic can also be used by the sighted.
-For example, Sonic can improve the experience of listening to an audio book on an Android phone.
+For example, sonic can improve the experience of listening to an audio book on an Android phone.

 Sonic is Copyright 2010, 2011, Bill Cox, all rights reserved.
 It is released as